Society for Effecting the Abolition of the Slave Trade

 In 1823 the Society for the Mitigation and Gradual Abolition of Slavery Throughout the British Dominions (also known as the Anti-Slavery Society) was founded, which worked to abolish the institution of slavery throughout the British colonies.
 Abolition was passed by parliament in 1833 (except in India, where it was part of the indigenous culture); with emancipation completed by 1838.

+It is a forgotten irony that Quakers and Nonconformists, who founded the Society, were denied equality until the Catholic Emancipation Act 1829, 22 years after the Slave Trade Act 1807 was passed.

 Historical background

 The first anti-slavery statement was written by Dutch and German Quakers, who met at Germantown, Pennsylvania in 1688.
 English Quakers began to express their official disapproval of the slave trade in 1727 and promote reforms.
-From the 1750s, a number of Quakers in Britain's American colonies also began to oppose slavery, and called on English Quakers to take action with parliament.
+From the 1750s, a number of Quakers in Britain's American colonies also began to oppose slavery and called on English Quakers to take action with parliament.
 They encouraged their fellow citizens, including Quaker slave owners, to improve conditions for slaves, educate their slaves in Christianity, reading and writing, and gradually emancipate (free) them.

 An informal group of six Quakers pioneered the British abolitionist movement in 1783 when the London Society of Friends' yearly meeting presented its petition against the slave trade to Parliament, signed by over 300 Quakers.
-They were also influenced by publicity that year about the Zong massacre, as the shipowners were litigating a claim for insurance against losses due to more than 132 slaves having been killed on their ship.
+They were also influenced by the publicity that year about the Zong massacre, as the shipowners were litigating a claim for insurance against losses due to more than 132 slaves having been killed on their ship.

 Foundation

-"In 1787, approximately three quarters of the people on Earth lived under some form of enslavement, serfdom, debt bondage or indentured servitude.
+"In 1787, approximately three-quarters of the people on Earth lived under some form of enslavement, serfdom, debt bondage or indentured servitude.
 There were no slaves in Britain itself, but the vast majority of its people accepted slavery in the British West Indies as perfectly normal."